all-umass/superman-web/README.md

 Copy this to `config.yml` and edit as needed.
 Any values left commented-out or not included will use reasonable defaults.

+In the same way, copy `datasets-template.yml` to `datasets.yml` and update the listings to match your local datasets.

 ### 3: Add Datasets